 You must attend your scheduled lab tutorial section.
-You are not free to attend other lab tutorial sections without approval of the course instructor and lab supervisor.
+You are not free to attend other lab tutorial sections without approval of the lab TA or course instructor.

 There are a total of five labs throughout this course.
 These are experiential sessions to provide students with a hands-on understanding of the material.
 More information about the labs is provided in the lab manual that students must purchase for the course.